cnguyen46/FarMart/README.md

  - Create a helper class to connect database to Programming Java.
  - Create a helper class that is able to use the queries syntax in MySQL.

-## Phase 5:
+## Phase 6:

 Note:
  - Adapting the Sorted Linked List algorithm for the project.

 Requirement:
  - Creating Sorted Linked List to arrange the data after connecting to the database.
- - Printing out a report using the new sorted linked lists.
+ - Printing out final reports using the new sorted linked lists.